weiwen1998/project-etl/README.md

 We can observe from the graph that the negative gradient indicates that the GDP would decrease if the death rate would increase.

-Majority of the countries have a death rate between 5 to 10, and this comes into effect especially with the COVID-19 pandemic impacting many countries and more people dying from the complications of this virus.
+The death rate of most of the countries lies in between 5 to 10, and this could be due to global disease pandemics like AIDS and the COVID-19 pandemic, which affected many countries and more people have died from the complications of this virus.

 Some of the countries have a high death rate as a result of low GDP be the case is due to the issues that some of these countries are facing, including issues with famine, lack of safe water and water-borne diseases (diarrhoea, typhoid, hookworm and schistosomiasis), sanitation issues, showing the effect and evidence of the negative trend.